sharduul/chalk/_drafts/2019-4-19-build-wealth-with-no-money.md

 ### Automate Saving

-First law of building wealth is paying yourself first.
+The first law of building wealth is paying yourself first.
 And, to do it you need to be diligent about it.
 Your paycheck should automatically go into your investments account.

 And, there are some super useful tools you could use to do it.
 The best tools I recommend is [Acorns](http://bit.ly/acornFree) and [M1 Finance](http://bit.ly/investM1Finance).